people

 [Web] [Vita] [Google Scholar]

-Travis received his BSocSci (Hons) and MSocSci in Psychology at the National University of Singapore.
+Travis received his MSocSci in Psychology at the National University of Singapore.
 He is broadly interested in intergroup relations, with a specific focus in prejudice and diversity.
 Travis integrates big data and geospatial analyses with traditional psychological approaches to understand the true nature of prejudice and identify how intergroup biases can be reduced.

 Travis enjoys traveling, comedy, and strategy games (including bridge and mahjong).